django-rdf-tools/django-skosxl/README.rst

 Funky extras
 -----------
-This module can be used in conjunction with the django-rdfio module to populate an RDF store with the vocabularies.
-The RDF store can then perform all the reasoning to fill in all the implied transitive relationships or do other usef work.
+This module can be used in conjunction with the django-rdf-io [https://github.com/rob-metalinkage/django-rdf-io] module to populate an RDF store with the vocabularies.
+The RDF store can then perform all the reasoning to fill in all the implied transitive relationships or do other useful work.

 TODO